Simple vs. the Complex

 The Problem with Problem Solving.

-Problem Solving in 3D.
+Problem Solving in 4D.

 Although the literature is replete with exhaustive methods such as the Simplexity model by Min Basudur, we find this to be unnecessary.
 Methods like these may make for fun workshops, but they assume a simple problem solving context where there is a defined problem set, shared typicality among the solvers, and a linear approach that is not indicative of complex problems.
 Additionally, the complexity of these frameworks can diminish our creativity or ability to work within them efficiently.

 This particular framework is based on the work of Gary Klein who explained that complex problem solving is rarely linear and involves simultaneous evaluations of the goal during the problem solving process.
 The same is true of this framework.
 Not only does each component offer its own inherent value, the goal itself can evolve as each dimension is evaluated.
-Additionally, this sensemaking framework promotes a constructivist approach, where the interrelationships between all three components work together to build a better solution.
+Additionally, this sensemaking framework promotes a constructivist approach, where the interrelationships between all four components work together to build a better solution.
 For instance, a diagnosis of your brand communications may detect a new challenge in your business model.
 The development of new options for solving this business model challenge may lead to a deeper diagnosis of the brand, and so forth.
-Ultimately, true to Gary Klein’s assertion, we may decide to focus on a new goal altogether!
+Ultimately, true to Gary Klein’s assertion, we may decide to define an entirely new goal altogether!
 Surely, had our brand team attempted to ignore these insights in pursuit of delivering “better” communications, we would have overlooked an incredible amount of value!
 Yet, all too often we do.
-Instead, this framework promotes both the value of each component as well as the dynamic relationships of all three dimensions.
-Any point of the problem solving process can spur a dialogue with the other two.
+Instead, this framework promotes both the value of each component as well as the dynamic relationships of all four dimensions.
+Any point of the problem solving process can spur a dialogue with the other three.

 Detect the problem

 Research: employing existing ideas or adapting existing solutions to similar problems

 Morphological analysis: assessing the output and interactions of an entire system